mmukul/DevOpsTrainingCourse/README.md

 This DevOps Online Training will be suitable for software developers, technical project managers, architects, operations support, deployment engineers, Freshers and Induction Batch

 ### Training Key Features
-1. Live, online classroom training by experienced instructor
+- Live, online classroom training by experienced instructor
+- Real-World Projects: Gain practical, hands-on experience
-2. Training involves whiteboard and Practical Demos
+- Training involves whiteboard and Practical Demos
-3. Flexible and adjustable class timings on Weekday/Weekend
+- Flexible and adjustable class timings on weekday or Weekends
-7. DevOps Interview preparation (If required)
-8. Career counseling for DevOps / DevSecOps as a career roadmap (If required)
-9. Lower course fees as compared to other Institutions
-10. Good Career prospects as per scope and demand
+- Tailored modules to boost your Dev+Sec+Ops expertise

 ### Course Duration
-- Duration: 1 - 2 Months
+- Duration: 1 Month

-### Enrolment
-- Contact @ 7769929666 (WhatsApp) for batch availability, timings and course fees.

-## Course curriculum
+## Course Curriculum

-### Chapter 1: Waterfall Model (Traditional)
+### 1. Waterfall Model (Traditional)

-### Chapter 2: DevOps Essentials
+### 2. DevOps Essentials
 - Why DevOps?
 - What is DevOps?
 - DevOps Market Trends
 - What is a Pipeline?

-### Chapter 3: Introduction to Agile
+### 3. Introduction to Agile
 - Agile Methodology
 - Daily Stand-ups

-### Chapter 4: GitHub Branching Strategy
+### 4. GitHub Branching Strategy

-### Chapter 5: Developer Workflow on GitHub
+### 5. Developer Workflow on GitHub

-### Chapter 6: Managing Source Control with Git
+### 6. Managing Source Control with Git
 - What is version control
 - Central and Distributed Version Control
 - What is Git?
 - Developer/coding workflows
 - Branching and merging Concepts
 - Working with Remote Repositories
-  - Pull
-  - Push
-  - Fetch
-  - Fork
-  - Cherry Pick
-- **Practical Demo**
+- **Demo**

-### Chapter 7: Understanding and working with Maven Build Tool - Eclipse IDE
+### 7. Understanding and working with Maven Build Tool - Eclipse IDE
 - Overview of Various Build tools
 - What is Maven
 - Maven Plugins